Become a FoodFriend

 A random draw will be made every month with a minimum of 6 Local Food Vouchers worth £30 each to be spent with one of our Food Partners.

 If you win a voucher, you choose which Food Partner to redeem it with.

 Additional prizes will also be available from time to time and as the membership grows.

 The funding raised through FoodFriends is used to support the development of regenerative local food projects and the training of new small-scale farmers.

 Monthly winners of the draw will get a £30 Local Food Voucher.
 If you win, you will be contacted by email to choose one of our Food Partners with which to spend your voucher.
 Your voucher will be valid for 6 months to spend at the Food Partner organisation that you choose.

 Should there be additional prizes available, additional draws will take place to allocate winning numbers.

-Our partner organisations all share a commitment to developing a fair, resilient and ethical local food economy.
+Our partner organisations all share a commitment to developing a fair and ethical local food economy.